marcoslop/chispazo-exam/README.md

 This project has some business logic classes based on this game.
 You will need to create some implementations, so that all the tests pass.

-## Before start... some advices

-Try to implement the simplest solution posible.
-If you find a solution for an exercise that has been implemented in three lines... don't think you have done it wrong.

-Be aware that we have to understand your solution.
-Make a special effort to implement it as legible as posible.

-For this solution we prefer legibility over performance.

 ## Exercise 1 - ChispazoBet